Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

-- Improve the "Budget" components visually (In Progress)
 - Improve the "Empty Card" component visually (In Progress)
 - Improve the "SignIn" / "SignUp" page visually (In Progress)
-- Edit an existing Budget (In Progress)
-- Implement the date comparaison logic (To Do)
 - Add an "Edit Profile" page (To Do)
+- Enhance responsiveness for different devices (To Do)
+- Add recurrent activity option (To Do)
+- Add notification system
 - Add an "Onboarding" page (To Do)
-- Enhance responsiveness for different devices (To Do)
 - Improve optimisation and overall structure (To Do)

 ## Getting started